READ-BYI-PLEASE/Vie-s-boundaries-and-such./README.md

 # Vie-s-boundaries-and-such.
 ☾︎☽︎  Introduction  ☾︎☽︎

 NOTE: Since fixing my Patreon is taking so long.
-I'll be using Guthub from now on.
+I'll be using Github from now on.

 The name is Vie.